 Get to grips with your data

-HR and payroll departments can make a difference if they are given the right tools and information required to do the job.
+People and payroll departments can make a difference if they are given the right tools and information required to do the job.
 By using payroll systems that provide data to monitor progress, spot gaps where they exist and identify anomalies, your organization can acquire the information it needs to know where, when and how to act.

 For example, data on returns on investment in human resources – showing where departments or individuals perform well, typically have low absenteeism and generally deliver results.
 This data can help identify where better rewards are justified regarding pay and promotion.